chhjel/HealthCheck/README.md

 ## Module: Metrics

 Very simple module that outputs some metrics you can track manually through `HCMetricsContext` statically, to e.g. verify that some methods are not called too often, or to include extra details on every page (timings, errors, notes, etc).
+Currently only functions while in a request context, if attempted used outside one nothing will happen.

 ### Setup